jens-duttke/gatsby-plugin-dts-css-modules/README.md

 There will be one `export const` for each of your class names.

-## Replacing `gatsby-plugin-typescript-css-modules`
+## Replacing `gatsby-plugin-scss-typescript` / `gatsby-plugin-typescript-css-modules`

-Since there are no further updates for `gatsby-plugin-typescript-css-modules`, you can simply replace it by `gatsby-plugin-dts-css-modules` and `gatsby-plugin-sass`:
+Since there are no further updates for `gatsby-plugin-scss-typescript` and `gatsby-plugin-typescript-css-modules`, you can simply replace them by `gatsby-plugin-dts-css-modules` (and `gatsby-plugin-sass`):

 Just replace: